A Comprehensive Guide to Optimizing Blog Posts for Search in 2024

 That means search engines will have a harder time discovering and crawling blog posts, meaning they won't get a good understanding of your site's structure.
 Internal linking helps solve that issue by letting the search engine know which pages are related to the blog post and how the blog fits in on the site.

-Internal links might include other blog posts, service pages, your contact page, case studies, etc. The more links you have, the better.
-It makes navigating your site easy and helps the user get to the content they want to see.
+Internal links might include other blog posts, service pages, your contact page, case studies, etc. It makes navigating your site easy and helps the user get to the content they want to see.

 In addition, internal links can help your visitors navigate your site with ease.
 Rather than having to hunt around for a related page, users can utilize the links you've placed for them to improve the click path.